-This medication may contain medical and non medical ingredients that could cause an allergic reaction.
+Lumigan or the Bimatoprost generic may contain medical and non medical ingredients that could cause an allergic reaction.
 Consult with your doctor about any known allergies before taking Lumigan.
 Speak with your doctor about any known medical conditions relating to eye problems, edema, iritis, and uveitis.
 Tell your doctor about any current medications or supplementation to avoid interactions with Lumigan.

 This medication may cause blurred or altered vision.
 Do not drive or operate heavy machinery until you know it is safe to do so.

-Side effects for Lumigan are: burning/stinging/irritation/ redness/discomfort of the eye, feeling as if something is in your eye, dry eyes, watering eyes, temporary unstable vision, dizziness.
+Burning/stinging/irritation/ redness/discomfort of the eye, feeling as if something is in your eye, dry eyes, watering eyes, temporary unstable vision, dizziness.

-More serious side effects are: vision changes, pain, redness, itching, or swelling in or around the eye, swelling or redness of the eyelids, oozing or discharge from your eye, increased sensitivity to light, and vision changes.
+Vision changes, pain, redness, itching, or swelling in or around the eye, swelling or redness of the eyelids, oozing or discharge from your eye, increased sensitivity to light, and vision changes.

-If any side effects become unmanageable speak with your doctor or pharmacist for help in managing the side effects.
+If any side effects of Bimatoprost become unmanageable speak with your doctor or pharmacist for help in managing the side effects.
 For any serious side effects speak with your doctor right away for further treatment options.

 Q: What happens if I suddenly stop taking this medication?